 After my foundation I apply a small amount of Mac Concealer on any areas which need that little bit of extra coverage.
 Usually between my brows and around/under my eyes.

-Next, I use a basic Rimmel bronzing powder to warm up my face and add some VERY LIGHT contour to my cheekbones, jawline, and temples.
+Next, I use either my Chanel Crème bronzer or my basic Rimmel bronzing powder to warm up my face and add some VERY LIGHT contour to my cheekbones, jawline, and temples.
+The reason I say either of them is it depends which festival.
+For longer ones or ones which require more walking/carrying like Glastonbury, Tomorrowland etc, I take a powder which is lighter and less expensive.
+For day festivals or 1-nighters I will take something a little nicer.
 Then I move onto highlight.

 For highlight, I use a Make Up Academy (MUA) liquid highlight just to add some brightness and that extra little glow to my face.

-FYI > Both the Bronzer and Highlight are under £7 each and so are really inexpensive!
-I always tend to spend a little more on the base and a little less on the extras!
+FYI > Both the Rimmel Bronzer and Highlight are under £7 each and so are really inexpensive!

 Eyes and Brows